- FTA published a report on voluntary requirements for automated transit bus testing facilities.

 - Demonstrating market-ready technologies in real-world settings

 - Transferring knowledge to the transit stakeholder community

 Strategic Transit Automation Research Plan

-To support the development and deployment of automated bus transit services, FTA has developed a draft five-year Strategic Transit Automation Research Plan that outlines FTA’s research agenda on automation technologies.
+To support the development and deployment of automated bus transit services, FTA has developed a five-year Strategic Transit Automation Research Plan that outlines FTA’s research agenda on automation technologies.
 The plan is built upon extensive stakeholder consultation and use case analysis and is informed by a rigorous literature review.

 Summary of Technology Packages and Use Cases

 The plan outlines a roadmap for FTA research on transit bus automation in the United States in three parts.